ni-eric/FSND/project3/README.md

 ## Project 2 - Full Stack Web Developer Nanodegree
 by Eric Ni, in fulfillment of Udacity's [Full-Stack Web Developer Nanodegree](https://www.udacity.com/course/nd004)

 A Catalog Application that provides categories of items, which have names, descriptions, and images.
-Provided is a user registration/authenication system via Google+, and logged in users are able to add, delete, and edit items.
+Provided is a user registration/authenication system via Google+.
+Logged in users are able to add, delete, and edit items.

 Frontend design utilizes the Bootstrap framework, and backend uses PostgreSQL to manage the database.